 - A. A total of no more than nine (9) semester hours of work earned as a non-degree student may be applied toward a specialist's degree.
 Please note C below. - B. As many as six (6) semester hours of graduate credit from other accredited institutions may be transferred to the student's program with the approval of the appropriate department chair and the dean provided that the course work transferred falls within the six-year period allowed for the degree.
-This course work must carry a letter or numeric grade of "B" or better and not count toward a another graduate degree and cannot be a pass/fail course. - C. A total sum of no more than nine (9) semester hours of transfer work and non-degree work may be applied toward a specialist's degree.
+This course work must carry a letter or numeric grade of "B" or better and not count toward a another graduate degree and cannot be a pass/fail course.
+The transfer grade is not calculated in the USM GPA. - C. A total sum of no more than nine (9) semester hours of transfer work and non-degree work may be applied toward a specialist's degree.